There is a lot of negativity surrounding dentistry. A general disdain for dentists is pretty prevalent in society.

 - Go with your gut.
 If a dentist makes you feel uneasy or pressures you into getting treatments done, then don’t be afraid to walk away.
 When it comes to making sure your teeth are healthy, it’s imperative that you listen to your instincts.
 If a dentists’ office seems impersonal, or if she doesn’t have her credentials hanging up in the cleaning room, then you should do a little more research.

 If you feel like you’re getting stiffed by a dental provider, another thing to keep in mind is that you have the right to decline any dental treatment.
 If you feel like it will be awkward to see him after declining his treatment, then go to another dentist.
+Ultimately, the right dental procedure from a reputable dentist can be a life-changing experience, but it’s important to do your due diligence when looking for qualified dentists.

 Like any industry, dentists who are passionate about their work and spend a lot of time continuing their education will genuinely care about your dental health.
 If you get bad feelings about a dentist, because he recommends a lot of treatments, this doesn’t mean that he’s a fraud.